chenyong2github/UnrealEngine/README.md

 *   Most active development on UE5 happens in the **[ue5-main](https://github.com/EpicGames/UnrealEngine/tree/ue5-main)** branch.
 This branch reflects the cutting edge of the engine and may be buggy — it may not even compile.
 We make it available for battle-hardened developers eager to test new features or work in lock-step with us.

     If you choose to work in this branch, be aware that it is likely to be **ahead** of the branches for the current official release and the next upcoming release.
 Therefore, content and code that you create to work with the ue5-main branch may not be compatible with public releases until we create a new branch directly from ue5-main for a future official release.

-*   For a stable Early Access release of UE5, use the **[ue5-early-access](https://github.com/EpicGames/UnrealEngine/tree/ue5-early-access)** branch.
-The code in this branch matches the UE5 Early Access binary release that is available in the Epic Games Launcher.
-It’s a good place to start if you want a solid foundation for trying out the new features in UE5.
-For more information, see [the UE5 documentation](https://docs.unrealengine.com/5.0/en-US/Welcome/).

 *   The **[master branch](https://github.com/EpicGames/UnrealEngine/tree/master)** is the hub of changes to UE4 from all our engine development teams.
 It’s not subject to as much testing as release branches, so if you’re using UE4 this may not be the best choice for you.